peterwilsoncc/ghostwriter/readme.txt

 Tested up to: 3.4.1
 Stable tag: 1.0

+Ghostwriter overrides WordPress’s author pages and feeds to emulate the full functionality provided to WordPress users.

 == Description ==

 Ghostwriter overrides WordPress’s author pages and feeds to emulate the full functionality provided to WordPress users.
 Ghostwriter was developed by Floate in Melbourne.
 Just north of the river.